-- 1. When the trigger connection is released, the corresponding opening ports will be closed. - 2.
-Each rule is allowed to be used only by one host on LAN synchronously.
-The trigger connection of other hosts on LAN will be refused. - 3.
-Incoming Port Range cannot overlap each other.
+- When the trigger connection is released, the according opening ports will be closed. - 2) Each rule allowed to be used only by one host on LAN synchronously.
+The trigger connection of other hosts on LAN will be refused. - 3) Incoming Port Range cannot overlap each other.